apache/cassandra-analytics/README.md

 The Cassandra Spark Bulk Writer allows for high-speed data ingest to Cassandra clusters running Cassandra 3.0 and 4.0.

-If you are a consumer of the Cassandra Spark Bulk Writer, please see our end-user documentation: usage instructions, FAQs, troubleshooting guides, and release notes.

-Developers interested in contributing to the SBW, please see the [DEV-README](DEV-README.md).
+Developers interested in contributing to the Analytics library, please see the [DEV-README](DEV-README.md).

 ## Getting Started